dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   If (and only if) a pattern does match, the pattern may bind new variables in some scope.

 Patterns appear inside a number of other constructs in the language.
-In particular, this proposal extends Dart to allow patterns in:
+This proposal extends Dart to allow patterns in:

 * Top-level and local variable declarations.
 * Static and instance field declarations.